springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 When you need to break up content on article pages into chunks, use [default heading styles](https://frontend-design-system.private.springernature.app/nature/styleguide/typography#headings-nature-journals).

 ## How it works

 Write clear, descriptive headings using sentence case.

+### Section headings with and without a top border

+There are two styles of Section heading.
+One with a top border and one without.

+Use the heading with a top border for `<h2>` level headings.

+Use the heading without a top border for sub-headings, which are usually `<h3>` level or below.

+To make our sites accessible, you must always [use heading levels correctly to communicate page structure](https://elements.public.springernature.app/nature/styleguide/typography#use-heading-levels-to-communicate-page-structure).

 ### Section headings as links